 - “New matters” – the form so far has been asking you to give your reasons why you disagree with the Home Office decision on the application you made.
 New reasons why you should be given the right to remain in the UK may have arisen since you made that application.
 You should explain these in the “new matters” section.
-This should be information you have already notified the Home Office of, as under section 120 of the Nationality, Immigration and Asylum Act 2002 (expanded by the 2014 Immigration Act) there is now an “ongoing duty to inform the Secretary of State as soon as reasonably practicable of any new or additional reasons the person should be permitted to remain or should not be removed.”
+This should be information you have already notified the Home Office of, as there is an “ongoing duty to inform the Secretary of State as soon as reasonably practicable of any new or additional reasons the person should be permitted to remain or should not be removed.”
+This is sometimes called a “Section 120 one-stop notice” after the law that governs it.
 If you have not done this, the Home Office may certify your claim, meaning you lose the right to appeal in the UK.

 You do not need to fit everything you want to say into the boxes on the form.
 If you have a lot of information or need to give a long explanation, you can write “see attached statement” and write your information/explanation on a separate sheet.
 Make sure you put the heading of the form section/the question you are answering at the top of your extra information.